Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Introduction

 \section{Introduction}

-\IEEEPARstart{L}{arge} Language Models (LLMs), trained on massive amounts of natural language and source code data, have exhibited remarkable proficiency in understanding, processing, and generating code across diverse programming languages ~\cite{fan2023large, wang2024software, zhang2023survey, zheng2023survey, belzner2023large}.
-The growing use of LLMs, particularly OpenAI's high-performing GPT series models, in software development has attracted considerable interest among researchers in examining the quality of code generated by these models.
-Some studies focus on proposing benchmarks for code generation, such as the widely used HumanEval ~\cite{chen2021evaluating}, MBXP ~\cite{austin2021program}, as well as recently proposed CoderEval~\cite{yu2024codereval} and ClassEval ~\cite{du2024evaluating}, which address more complex real-world programming tasks (i.e., non-standalone function generation and class-level code generation).
-Additionally, other research endeavors aim to explore various quality attributes of the LLMs-generated code, such as code complexity \cite{liu2024no}, code security ~\cite{pearce2022asleep,perry2023users, siddiq2022empirical}, and code maintainability ~\cite{yeticstiren2023evaluating}.
-These investigations offer valuable insights into the capabilities and limitations of LLMs for code generation.
-However, they predominantly rely on controlled datasets, which do not adequately represent how developers actually employ the code generation capabilities of LLMs or clarify the characteristics of LLMs-generated code in real-world software development scenarios.
+Large Language Models (LLMs), trained on massive amounts of text and code, have been widely applied to various software engineering tasks ~\cite{yang2024exploring, Yu2024fire, chen2022codet, zhao2024coding, Yu2024makes, li2025large}.
+Their growing adoption, particularly OpenAI's GPT series models, in software development has attracted considerable interest among researchers in examining the quality of code generated by these models.
+Some studies focus on proposing benchmarks for code generation, such as the widely used HumanEval\cite{chen2021evaluating}, MBXP\cite{austin2021program}, as well as recently proposed CoderEval\cite{yu2024codereval}, ClassEval\cite{du2024evaluating}, and EvoCodeBench \cite{li2024evocodebench}, which address more complex real-world programming tasks (i.e., non-standalone function generation and class-level code generation).
+Additionally, other research endeavors aim to explore various quality attributes of the LLMs-generated code, such as code complexity \cite{liu2024no}, code security ~\cite{pearce2022asleep,perry2023users, siddiq2022empirical}, code maintainability ~\cite{yeticstiren2023evaluating}, and the error types of the generated code \cite{tambon2025bugs,dou2024s, zeng2024classifying}.
+These investigations offer valuable insights into LLMs' code generation capabilities and limitations.
+However, they predominantly rely on controlled datasets, which fail to fully capture the nuances of code generated by developers employing LLMs in practical scenarios.